 One of the most beloved figures in all of Christianity is Mary, the mother of Jesus Christ.
-Though Mary plays a prominent theological role in all denominations, certain Christian traditions are more reserved in their adulation of her.
-In particular, Lutherans have clearly established limitations on how they view and honor Jesus’ mother.
+Yet, though Mary plays a prominent theological role in all denominations, certain Christian traditions are more reserved in their adoration of her.
+In particular, Lutherans have established limitations on how they view and honor Jesus’ mother.

-To Lutherans Mary is the mother of Jesus and a magnificent example of humility, servanthood, devotion, and faith.
-Contrary to Catholic theology, Lutherans don’t believe she was immaculately conceived, sinless, or bodily removed from Earth.
-She is also not a co-mediator with Christ and people shouldn’t pray to her.
+To Lutherans, Mary is Jesus’ mother and a holy example of humility, servanthood, devotion, and faith.
+Contrary to Catholic theology, Lutherans don’t believe she was sinless or that God removed her from Earth before death.
+She is also not a co-mediator with Christ; people shouldn’t pray to her.

-Many Christians, including Catholics, have elevated Mary to near equal footing with the Son she bore.
-In the Lutheran tradition, Mary is also deeply revered.
-Still, the prevailing belief among Lutherans is that the fundamental principle of sola gratia (grace alone), sola fide (faith alone), and sola scriptura (Scripture alone) trumps all feelings of respect and empathy for one of Christianity’s most endearing figures.
+In the Lutheran tradition, Mary is also profoundly revered.
+Still, the prevailing belief among Lutherans is that the fundamental principle of grace alone), faith alone, and Scripture alone trumps all feelings of respect and empathy for one of Christianity’s most endearing figures.
 Keep reading to learn more.

 Who is Mary to Lutherans?

 In the Lutheran tradition, Mary is revered in much the same way as she is throughout Christianity.
-In other respects, however, she is not afforded the same lofty position as she is in Catholicism.
+In other respects, however, she is not afforded the same lofty position as in Catholicism.

-Much of this difference of opinion between Lutherans and other Christian denominations when it comes to competing views about Mary can be attributed to the fundamental theological underpinnings of Lutheranism itself.
-(Also see Lutheran Bible vs Catholic Bible: What’s the Difference?)
+Much of this difference of opinion between Lutherans and other Christian denominations regarding competing views about Mary comes from the fundamental theological underpinnings of Lutheranism itself.
+(Also see Lutheran Bible vs. Catholic Bible: What’s the Difference?)

 The Three Solas of Lutheranism

-- Sola gratia “by grace alone” – salvation is solely a gift from God and not dependent on one’s own actions
+- Sola gratia, “by grace alone” – salvation is solely a gift from God and not dependent on one’s actions.

-- Sola fide “through faith alone” – it is through faith alone, and not good works, that one receives God’s grace
+- Sola fine, “through faith alone” – it is through faith alone, and not good works, that one receives God’s grace.

 Lutherans Believe that Mary is the Theotokos

-As the birth mother of Jesus, Mary is viewed by Lutherans as the Theotokos, or Mother of God.
+As the birth mother of Jesus, Lutherans view Mary as the Theotokos, or Mother of God.
 This exalted title was settled as a matter of Christian doctrine and formally bestowed upon Mary by the Ecumenical Council of Ephesus in 431.
 (Also see What Bible Translation Do Lutherans Use?)

 Mary as the Queen of Heaven – Luther’s View

-- While upholding her rightfully bestowed title of mother of God, Martin Luther also points out that God chose Mary to bear the child that would be Jesus Christ, and such appointment was an honor of unparalleled magnitude
+- While upholding her title of Mother of God, Martin Luther also pointed out that God chose Mary to bear the child that would be Jesus Christ, and such an appointment was an honor of unparalleled magnitude.

-- Mary serves as a valuable lesson to all Christians of how even through the lowliest and humblest of God’s servants can He work His heavenly deeds
+- Mary is a valuable lesson to all Christians of how He can work His heavenly deeds even through the lowliest and humblest of God’s servants.

-Lutherans Views on Mary as a Mediator of Grace
+The Lutheran Views of Mary as a Mediator of Grace

 Like the overwhelming majority of Christians around the world, Lutherans hold a special place in their hearts for Mary.
 But unlike their Roman Catholic counterparts, Lutherans do not view Mary as a mediatrix or as having an intercessory role.
 (Also see Do Lutherans Pray for the Dead?)